zerebos/BetterDiscordAddons/Plugins/BetterRoleColors/README.md

 Adds server-based role colors to typing, voice, popouts, modals and more!
 For support and update announcements you can visit [Zere's server](http://discord.zackrauen.com/).

+## What's New

+### Mentions

+Now you can optionally color mentions for users to match their roles in the server.

+### Account Status

+You can also optionally have your account status at the bottom match your role in the current server.

 ## Features

 ### Colored Typing